 OVERVIEW OF RICHMOND’S BAY TRAIL

 The San Francisco Bay Trail is a planned 500-mile recreational and transportation corridor encircling San Francisco and San Pablo Bays.
 Authorized by State legislation in 1987, cities and counties developed the Bay Trail Plan in 1989 under the auspices of the Bay Trail Project of the Association of Bay Area Governments (ABAG).
-As of mid 2020, 356 miles of Bay Trail had been completed by the end of 2020.
+352 miles of Bay Trail had been completed by the end of 2020.